[Classic post from 3-18-15]

-One thing I learned in the Air Force about frustration when it comes to finding out what the real problem is so that a solution can be given, is that frustration can become an attitude.
+One thing I learned in the Air Force about frustration when it comes to finding out what the real problem is so that a solution can be found, is that frustration can become an attitude.
 I don’t like that this thing I do not want is happening, I don’t know what to do about it, and I don’t want to deal with this right now.
 We’ve all been in the vicinity of that scenario, maybe even hundreds of times.
 And, the reality of being there causes the solution too often to get further away from us, causing, even more, frustration.

 What I learned was that the attitude of the diagnostician is critical to the correctness of the diagnosis and the end result of an accurate and speedy repair.
 We happened to have three such people in our shop.
 One was the shop foreman who was a calm, confident, and knowledgeable Tech Sergeant who always seemed to have a cup of coffee in his hand.
 Another was an older civil service veteran, and the last was a young guy my age who came to the shop the same time I did.

 This young guy seemed to be happy almost all the time.
 He laughed a lot and studied his stuff and became in a short time the go-to guy for diagnosis issues.
 I’ll never forget one such issue where several of us tried to solve it, and he stepped in and found it in short order and found a very unique problem in an unanticipated area.
 It ended up being a piece of carbon stuck in a valve that was part of the early 70’s emission system.
 Remove the little piece of carbon, and the problem left, and the solution came.